Budapest 9th constituency

-The 9th constituency of Budapest (Budapesti 09. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 9th constituency of Budapest (Budapesti 09. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 09.
 OEVK.

-Since 2014, it has been represented by Sándor Burány of the MSZP-Dialogue party alliance.
+Since 2026, it has been represented by Vilmos Kátai-Németh of the Tisza party.

 Geography

 The 9th constituency is located in the central part of Pest.

 The constituency borders the Budapest 8th constituency and Budapest 13th constituency to the north, the Budapest 14th constituency and Budapest 15th constituency to the east, the Budapest 16th constituency to the south, and the Budapest 6th constituency to the south and west.

 List of districts

 The constituency includes the following municipalities: